+The legal basis for the AEOI entered into force on 1 January 2017.
 The Federal Tax Administration (FTA) is responsible for the implementation of the AEOI.

 ||Approval1||Entry into force2|

-|Antigua and Barbuda8||17.040||--3|
+|Antigua and Barbuda4||17.040||01.01.2019|

-|British Virgin Islands4||17.040||01.01.2018|
+|British Virgin Islands3||17.040||01.01.2018|

 |China (People's Republic)||17.040||01.01.2018|

 |Overseas municipalities of the NL (Bonaire, Saint Eustatius, Saba)||18.055||01.01.2019|